 In 2020, tokenized lending blew up during DeFi summer.
 Platforms like Avae, Compound, and MakerDAO made peer-to-peer lending through liquidity pools and smart contracts extremely popular.
 By tokenizing loans and allowing investors to provide liquidity in increments, more lenders and borrowers are able to enter the space, increasing total liquidity and reducing the amount of capital needed by any singler lender.
 Tokenization also makes an exit strategy much easier because investors can sell out of their lending position, even if the term of the loan has not fully elapsed.

 This tokenization trend is set to continue as innovations move forward for things like cross-chain functionality, developing new ways of mitigating risk, and as platforms continue to wrestle the ever-existing tension between decentralization and regulation.
-Influential voices like Mark Cuban are bullish on peer-to-peer DeFi lending, saying that it “simplifies borrowing for personal purposes.”
+Influential voices like Mark Cuban are bullish on peer-to-peer DeFi lending, having said that it “simplifies borrowing for personal purposes.”
 If you and I can lend directly to each other using an automated smart contract, at an amount that’s convenient for us, big, centralized lending institutions can fade out of the picture.

 Intangible asset NFTs